-Parents are responsible for providing their child's lunch.
-The Children's Center is a peanut and tree nut free Center.
-Peanut butter and other nut butters can be substituted with soy butter or seed spreads such as sun butter or WOW butter.
-We ask that all foods be prepared in child-size portions; already cut, sliced, and peeled and stored in labeled, unbreakable containers for safe and easy eating.
-We ask that parents use ice packs inside their child's lunchbox to keep the food from spoiling.
+parents/guardians are responsible for providing their child's lunch.
+The Children's Center is a peanut and tree-nut-free Center.
+Peanut butter and other nut butter can be substituted with soy butter or seed spreads such as Sunbutter or WOW butter.
+We ask that all foods be prepared in child-size portions; already cut, sliced/peeled, and stored in labeled unbreakable containers for safe and easy eating.
+We ask that parents/guardians use ice packs inside their child's lunchbox to keep the food from spoiling.
 In our effort to adhere to EEC regulations pertaining to nutrition, we ask that you send a well-balanced meal for your child(ren).